Book Now

 Pristine Flora and Fauna:

-The Everest View Trek is located in the Sagarmatha National Park which is one of the protected areas of Nepal.
+The Everest View Trek is located in the Sagarmatha National Park, which is one of the protected areas of Nepal.
 Now, it is obvious that the trail is home to pristine flora and fauna, many unique just to the Everest region.
-In the starting point of the trek, you will see dense forests of rhododendron, fir, and pine trees as these are lower elevation areas.
-As you go higher, the vegetation starts getting scarce and you will hardy see lichens and mosses.
+In the starting point of the trek, you will see dense forests of rhododendron, fir, and pine trees, as these are lower elevation areas.
+As you go higher, the vegetation starts getting scarce and you will hardly see lichens and mosses.

 The fauna on the trail includes animals that have adapted well to the cold, such as Himalayan tahr, musk deer, and red pandas in lower areas, and animals like the pristine snow leopard at higher elevations.
 The trail also sees many birds like choughs, lammergeiers, blood pheasants, as well as the Himalayan Monal, which is the national bird of Nepal.
 These flora and fauna are more visible and active during peak trekking seasons like spring and autumn.